Fact Sheet - Managing access to audio visual information under the GIPA Act

 The IPC has also developed a template Notice of Decision to assist agencies.

-The IPC gratefully acknowledges the assistance of a number of NSW agencies in the preparation of this guidance, including the Council of the City of Sydney, the Department of Justice, the Department of Finance, Services and Innovation, Transport for NSW, the NSW Ministry of Health, the NSW Police Force, the State Archives and Records Authority of NSW, the NSW Office of Local Government, Fire and Rescue NSW and the University of Sydney.
+The IPC gratefully acknowledges the assistance of a number of NSW agencies in the preparation of this guidance, including the Council of the City of Sydney, the Department of Justice, the Department of Customer Service, Transport for NSW, the NSW Ministry of Health, the NSW Police Force, the State Archives and Records Authority of NSW, the NSW Office of Local Government, Fire and Rescue NSW and the University of Sydney.

 Where to go